tometoproject/docs/contributing/bug.rst

 ===================

-These guidelines explain how to write a good bug report or feature request (a task) in Tometo's task tracker (see :doc:`Phabricator </phabricator/index>` for more information).
+These guidelines explain how to write a good bug report or feature request (a task) in Tometo's task tracker (see :doc:`Phabricator </phabricator/help>` for more information).
 Well-written tasks are more likely to be worked on quickly.

 Quick recommendations
 ---------------------

 - Be clear
-- Be clear: explain how to reproduce the problem, step by step, so others can reproduce the bug, or understand the request.
+- Explain how to reproduce the problem, step by step, so others can reproduce the bug, or understand the request.
 - Include only one problem per task
 - Include any relevant links and examples